scenerystack/community/docs/learn/scenery-accessibility.md

 semantic information for assistive technologies (AT).
 The **Parallel DOM (PDOM)** extracts semantic data from the scene graph and generates a separate, structured HTML representation that is accessible to screen readers and other AT.

-Think of the **PDOM** as *the HTML equivalent of the graphical `Node.js` content in the display*.
+Think of the **PDOM** as *the HTML equivalent of the graphical [Node] content in the display*.
 It remains invisible on the screen but dynamically updates to reflect changes in the scene, ensuring accessibility support for interactive content.
 By leveraging HTML, Scenery benefits from built-in accessibility features like keyboard navigation and screen-reader descriptions, offloading much of the work to the browser and AT.

-Any Scenery `Node` can have accessible content, which will be reflected in the PDOM.
+Any Scenery [Node] can have accessible content, which will be reflected in the PDOM.
 However, the PDOM only includes nodes that explicitly specify accessible content.

 ## Scenery's Accessibility API (Powered by the PDOM)

-Scenery's accessibility features are enabled by creating a `Display` with the `accessibility: true` option.
-Most of these features are implemented in `ParallelDOM.js`, a trait mixed into `Node.js`, providing getters and setters for PDOM-related properties.
+Scenery's accessibility features are enabled by creating a [Display] with the `accessibility: true` option.
+Most of these features are implemented in [ParallelDOM], a trait mixed into [Node], providing getters and setters for PDOM-related properties.
 Developers can configure accessibility options in `super()` or `mutate()` function calls.

 For more details and up-to-date API documentation, refer to